gopi-suvanam/scribbler-website/learn/javascript-tutorial-beginners/bonus-lesson.md

 ## HTML Structure:

 Let's start by setting up the HTML structure for our web application.
-We'll include input fields for selecting the cryptocurrency symbol (e.g., BTC, ETH) and a container for displaying the chart.
+We'll include input fields for selecting the cryptocurrency symbol (e.g., bitcoin,ethereum etc) and a container for displaying the chart.

 ```html
 <!DOCTYPE html>